-As I was perusing the list of my favorite blogs, Ashley Lamar’s post entitled, “Does Your Marriage Have a Deal-Breaker?”, stuck out to me and I found myself beginning to question and think about the points she makes as it relates to my own marriage.
+A couple of years ago I came across a post from Ashley of Far Beyond Love entitled, “Does Your Marriage Have a Deal-Breaker?”
+Her article stuck out to me and I immediately found myself beginning to question and think about the points she makes as it relates to my own marriage.
 Do I, in fact, have a deal-breaker?
 Do I have more than one?
 Is there one thing that would mean the end of my marriage?
 Today I’m digging deep into the depths of my relationship and sharing my thoughts on this topic of marriage deal breakers.

 Now, this concept of a deal-breaker is simple.
 Ask yourself:

-what, if any, is the one act that would mean the dissolution of your marriage?
+what, if any, is the one act that would mean the dissolution of my marriage?

 10 RELATIONSHIP DEAL BREAKERS

-However, the difference is during that time we were dating we both took an approach we never had previously in relationships.
-We were honest, wholeheartedly, with each other and were up front about what we wanted or expected from one another.
+Although falling in love were easy choices for us, for the first time in our dating lives we changed our approach to how we related to one another.
+We tried something new for ourselves considering the mistakes of our previous relationships and those depressing seasons of our past lives.
+We were honest, wholeheartedly, with each other and up front about what we wanted or expected.
 I will call these the non-negotiables.
-These are values or lifestyles that are equally important to the both of us respectively and are things we will not tolerate within our relationship.
+These are the values or lifestyles that are equally important to the both of us and are the things we will not tolerate within our relationship.

 I want children.
 Maybe two.